micmejia/bible-dump/AMPC/Luke/Luke 19.md

-Then He went into the temple [[^n]enclosure] and began to drive out those who were selling,
+Then He went into the temple [enclosure] and began to drive out those who were selling,